saras-daton/AmazonAds/README.md

-# Amazon Data Modelling
+# Amazon Ads Data Modelling
-This DBT package models the Amazon Adverstising data coming from [Daton](https://sarasanalytics.com/daton/).
+This DBT package models the Amazon Advertising data coming from [Daton](https://sarasanalytics.com/daton/).
 [Daton](https://sarasanalytics.com/daton/) is the Unified Data Platform for Global Commerce with 100+ pre-built connectors and data sets designed for accelerating the eCommerce data and analytics journey by [Saras Analytics](https://sarasanalytics.com).

+Daton Connectors for Amazon Ads Data - Amazon Sponsored Brands, Amazon Sponsored Display, Amazon Sponsored Products

 This package would be performing the following funtions: